na-na-hi/renget/archive/tmd2character_Sail.md

 ------ | :----:
 *Worn/Held Item: Mystic Scarf* | Increases BP for Water-Type moves by 2.
 Changes Rotom form if held.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Oran Berry | Heals the user for 10HP.
+1. Oran Leaf | Heals the user for 3HP.
+Can stack to 3.
 2. Blast Seed | Explodes on contact for 10 true damage.
 3. Heal Seed | 	Cures all status conditions.
 4. N/A	|